mixxxdj/mixxx/source/chapters/vinyl_control.rst

 * **Relative Mode**: Takes the position to be relative to your deck's starting point, and only controls the pitch in Mixxx.
 It is not possible to seek using your deck in relative mode, with one exception.
-If you drop the needle in the "Lead-in Time" area (see "Vinyl Configuration" above), Mixxx will seek back to the beginning of the track.
+If you drop the needle in the “Lead-in Time” area (see `Vinyl Configuration`_), Mixxx will seek back to the beginning of the track.
 * **Constant Mode**: This special mode is usually only activated when Mixxx needs to keep playing a track even if the vinyl control signal isn't present.
-  Constant mode is automatically enabled when the needle reaches the end of a vinyl control record, or if "Needle-skip Prevention" is enabled and a needle skip is detected.
+  Constant mode is automatically enabled when the needle reaches the end of a vinyl control record, or if “Needle-skip Prevention” is enabled and a needle skip is detected.

 Cueing Modes